Isayso/PlaylistEditor/README.md

 # Playlist Editor for Kodi

 2.2.3 better undo/redo UI, better find UI, fixes
-2.2.2 some fixes, YTExplode new dll, fix of Youtube changes.

-New release 2.2 uses YoutubeExplode instead of youtube-dl!
-FFmpeg included, no further addon for download used.

-Windows Editor/Player for Kodi playlist files (.m3u) with send link to Kodi and play with VLC, download of youtube videos with youtube-dl.
+Windows Editor/Player for Kodi playlist files (.m3u) with send link to Kodi and play with VLC.
 Import links from internet, other players or local storage devices (NAS).
 NEW: Import of links from [VideoLinkSafe](https://github.com/Isayso/VideoLinkSafe) via Hotkey.